higashizono33/fitness_dojo/README.md

 # fitness_dojo
 This is for final Coding Dojo project.
 Fitness app.
+App description:
+Users can see many fitness events by groups will occur and can send a request to join if group owner accepted Users can create a group and event
+Members of group can talk about the fitness event (to comfirm the attendance, etc)

+App includes,
 (1) Log and Reg with validations
 (1) User can create his fitness group and fitness event (1) User can read and view, fitness groups and events